dpo/homebrew-julia/README.md

 Rebuilding the system image
 ===========================

-When building Julia, the file `base/userimg.jl`, if it exists, will be included in the cached of compiled code.
+When building Julia, the file `base/userimg.jl`, if it exists, will be included in the cache of compiled code.
 If there are large libraries that you use often, it can be useful to [`require` those in this file](https://github.com/JuliaLang/Gtk.jl/blob/master/doc/precompilation.md), for example:

 ```julia
 require("Gtk")